My brother handing sugarcane juice and receiving rabbits (illustration or symbolic).

 3. Don’t Pick Them Up All the Time

-One of the biggest things I wish I knew before getting my first bunny — rabbits hate being picked up.
+One of the biggest things I wish I had known before getting my rabbit is that rabbits dislike being picked up.
 It feels like being snatched by a predator.

 I used to think cuddling = love.
 Turns out, trust = love for rabbits.
 Let them come to you first.